 Everything collapses.
 You can slice the tension with a knife.
 Faces of the nightshift staff look drained, demoralized.
 No one is happy- in fact, people are even commenting “What are you smiling about?
 Don’t look so darn cheerful.
 We’re understaffed- as usual- and didn’t you hear… Mr. Jones (we all know ‘that’ patient) is coming back again.”

-I’d like to piggy-back off of an awesome post by Erica MacDonald on the Good Times in Nursing.
+I’d like to piggy-back off of an awesome post by Erica MacDonald.
 In Erica’s article she writes about the benefits of laughter and how using humor, feeling silly, and allowing play can lift our wounded nursing spirits.